Creating a Web Application with Spring Boot with JSP

 2017-01-30 10:02:04.307 INFO 6070 --- [ restartedMain] c.i.s.web.SpringBootFirstWebApplication : Started SpringBootFirstWebApplication in 7.204 seconds (JVM running for 9.191)

-Complete code is on Github repository : https://github.com/in28minutes/SpringBootWebApplicationStepByStep.
-You can download Step12.zip and import as a maven project to be able to run it.
+Complete code is available on the GitHub repository: https://github.com/in28minutes/SpringBootWebApplicationStepByStep.
+You can download Step12.zip and import it as a Maven project to run the application.

 Just Released